-Facility UO2 air emissions are the primary pathway for potential release into the natural environment by impingement on the ground surface in the immediate vicinity of the facility depending on the wind direction.
-UO2 is insoluble in water but may be washed into the soil by rainfall, snow, etc. Surface uranium levels will indicate deposited emissions.
+Facility $UO_2$ air emissions are the primary pathway for potential release into the natural environment by impingement on the ground surface in the immediate vicinity of the facility depending on the wind direction. $UO_2$ is insoluble in water but may be washed into the soil by rainfall, snow, etc. Surface uranium levels will indicate deposited emissions.
 Continuous ambient air monitoring units are installed at the perimeter of the facility (boundary air monitors) to verify the effectiveness of the emission control systems.
 No concerns have been detected regarding release of uranium as sampled at the perimeter/boundary air monitoring units which is consistent with very low emissions as measured at the emission stacks.

-In 2021, the sampling plan was modified from previous years due to restricted access to some sampling locations.
-Samples of surface soil were retrieved from 34 locations in accordance with a documented plan.
-Due to issues with access to Canadian Pacific Railway property, 33 previously sampled locations were not sampled and 18 alternate samples were taken at new locations in their place.
-The sampling methodology used is based on the MECP "Guidelines on Sampling and Analytical Methods for Use at Contaminated Sites in Ontario," December 1996, ISBN-0-7778-4056-1.
+Due to restricted access to the Canadian Pacific Rail property, the 2022 program also included the new sample locations that were added to the program in 2021.
+Samples of surface soil were retrieved from 41 locations in accordance with a documented plan.
+The sampling methodology used is based on the MECP Guidelines on Sampling and Analytical Methods for Use at Contaminated Sites in Ontario, December 1996, ISBN-0-7778-4056-1.
 Annually, the five-year average wind data obtained from Toronto Pearson Airport climate data centre (located approximately 12 kilometers west of the facility), is reviewed and used to confirm the appropriateness of the selected soil sampling locations.
 The data shows prevalent winds from north to south-west.
-Three quality control soil samples at a background location approximately 15 km north of the facility are also taken, along with three blind duplicate samples for field quality control purposes.
-The soil samples are stored in a cooler with ice and transported the next day for analysis at an independent accredited laboratory by Inductively Coupled Plasma Mass Spectrometry for uranium content.
-The minimum detectable concentration is 1.0 part per million (1.0 μg U/g).
+Three quality control soil samples at a background location approximately 10 km north of the facility are also taken, along with three blind duplicate samples for field quality control purposes.
+The soil samples are stored in a cooler with ice and transported for analysis at an independent accredited laboratory by Inductively Coupled Plasma Mass Spectrometry for uranium content.
+The minimum detectable concentration is 0.05 part per million (0.05 $\mu$ g U/g).
 Results are compared to previous years and the CCME guidelines.
 A summary of results taken in the reporting period is listed in Table 27.